 The Age-Friendly Care Training: Communication, Care Transitions, and End-of-Life Conversations course covers communication skills building strategies, tools for improving care transitions, and information about Advance Care Directives (ACD) and Advance Care Planning (ACP).
 The course also examines leadership responsibilities, reliance strategies, caregiver roles and support services in the community.
 Topics covered include: Communication, Collaboration, and Team-Based Care; Care Transitions and Care Quality; Leadership, Roles and Resilience; Family Caregivers, Resources and Respite Services; and Palliative and End-of-Life Care Conversations.

-Click this LINK to access the Communication, Care Transitions, and End-of-Life Conversations course!
+Access the Communication, Care Transitions, and End-of-Life Conversations course.

 The Age-Friendly Care Training: Fundamentals of Quality Assurance and Performance Improvement (QAPI) provides a foundation on developing a performance improvement project (PIP).
 The course is designed to enhance LTSS professionals' knowledge on the purpose and significance of QAPI plans, and covers the five elements of a successful QAPI within skilled nursing facilities and home health and hospice organizations.
 The course provides step-by-step instructions on starting a quality improvement project, including developing a project charter and identifying the project team.
 Topics covered include: What is a QAPI; Essential Elements of QAPI; Opportunities for Improvement and Data Sources; Developing a Project Charter and Selecting the PIP Team; and Systematic Analysis and Systemic Actions.

-Click this LINK to access the Fundamentals of Quality Assurance and Performance Improvement (QAPI) course!
+Access the Fundamentals of Quality Assurance and Performance Improvement (QAPI) course.

 The UGEC Goals of Care Conversations (GoCC) Training course is designed to help the long-term services and supports (LTSS) and ambulatory care workforces conduct high-quality goals of care conversations about life-sustaining treatments and services.
 The UGEC GoCC training materials were adapted from and made available for public use through the VA National Center for Ethics in Health Care.
 Original materials are available for download from the VA National Center for Ethics in Health Care GoCC Training.